-The key question is whether the various settlements within the proposed bounds (i.e. Wollaston, Bedcote, Wollescote, The Lye, Foxcote, and perhaps Oldnall and other smaller settlements and farmsteads which probably existed at the time) could have made up the estate's six mansæ.
-It seems plausible: presumably each settlement was occupied by at least
+The key question here is whether the various settlements within the proposed bounds of the charter estate (i.e. Wollaston, Bedcote, Wollescote, The Lye, Foxcote, and perhaps Oldnall and other smaller settlements and farmsteads which probably existed at the time-e.g. Welshmen's Croft) could have made up the estate's six mansæ.
+It certainly seems plausible: presumably each settlement was occupied by at least one extended household and was more-or-less self sufficient, so would (by definition) account for about one hide (or manse) each.